bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ![](/images/model.png)

-Notice how closely the predicted values are to the actual values?
+Notice how close the predicted values are to the actual values?

 The model doesn't know _anything_ about calorie intake, macronutrients, or exercise; it only knows about the past week of weight data.